Home

 See It, Hear it, Say It

 Involving several senses in the learning process can really speed up word-acquisition.
-Each time you see the new word, don't just look at it (although that is very important too!), find out how it is pronounced and say it allowed.
+Each time you see the new word, don't just look at it (although that is very important too!), find out how it is pronounced and say it aloud.
 If possible, get somebody else to help out by saying the word too.

 Not only do the different sensations (seeing, hearing, saying) work together to help ingrain a new word, but if you're rehearsing for a spelling bee your study pattern needs to simulate the competition itself.
 If you were to study by just staring at word lists, you would be completely thrown when faced with a word verbally - even if you know it cold!